ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 Wèi WúXiàn was himself surprised.
 Back then, he had copied the GūsūLán rules so many times; still, he could not remember most of them clearly, let alone the order they appeared on the wall.

-Lán WàngJī then understood that Wèi WúXiàn didn’t recall the rule but said it without realising it himself.
+Lán WàngJī then realised that Wèi WúXiàn didn’t actually remember the rule but said it automatically.
 Still, it was enough to make Lán WàngJī feel fully satisfied.

 “He is indeed mine,” thought Lán WàngJī.
 “Not only has he not forgotten about me, but also he can subconsciously remember the rules of GūsūLán.